Celestial police: Further developments

 After discovering such a large number of relatively small objects in a similar orbit, it became clear that no planet-sized object likely existed in that region.
 The group members' interest waned in the search.
 Additionally, the Napoleonic Wars had disrupted the work of several group members, especially when the war came to Lilienthal, where Schröter's observatory had served as the home for many of the scientists working with the celestial police.
 Schröter died in 1816; other members of the Celestial police had moved elsewhere or changed the focus of their work.
 It would be another generation before any further major discoveries of planets (or even large asteroids) occurred.

-The division of labour pioneered by the celestial police, around 1850, lead to the concept of surveys, also to the compilation of catalogues of nebulae.
+The division of labour pioneered by the celestial police, around 1850, led to the concept of surveys, also to the compilation of catalogues of nebulae.
 The most famous star catalogue of the 19th century is the Bonner Durchmusterung with 300,000 stars, which was later extended through the work of more southerly observatories.